dessa-oss/atlas/foundations_ui/README.md

 - Files to ignore are in .eslintignore
 - To see how many lint errors/warnings run ./check_lint.sh
 - To attempt to automatically fix lint errors/warnings run ./fix_lint.sh

+Note: UI is supported for Chrome only.
+You may experience issues with other browsers.